Brocas History, Family Crest & Coats of Arms

 Sir Bernard Brocas (1330?-1395), was the third son of Sir John de Brocas, knight, of Clewer and Windsor, Master of the Horse to King Edward III.
 "The family came from Gascony, where they had fought and suffered for the English cause against the French for several generations before John de Brocas became an officer of the household of Edward II, and settled in England.
 Brocas was one of the favourite knights of the Black Prince, with whom he was certainly present at the battle of Poitiers."

-Important Dates for the Brocas family
+Early History of the Brocas family

 This web page shows only a small excerpt of our Brocas research.
 Another 273 words (20 lines of text) covering the years 1298, 1365, 1314, 1326, 1330, 1395, 1338, 1489, 1489, 1493, 1532, 1536, 1562, 1588, 1602, 1649, 1660, 1660, 1330, 1395, 1382, 1400, 1762, 1837, 1798, 1873, 1792, 1847, 1794, 1868, 1395 and 1625 are included under the topic Early Brocas History in all our PDF Extended History products and printed products wherever possible.